canjs/canjs/view/bindings/doc/can-event.md

 @param {String} EVENT A event name like `click` or `keyup`.
 If you are using jQuery, you can listen to jQuery special events too.

-@param {can.Mustache.key} key A named value in the current scope.
+@param {can.mustache.key} key A named value in the current scope.
 The value should be a function.

 @body